jasminas6389/sep10-freedom-project/prep/content.md

 There is 4 different types of thermometers
 * Digital Thermometer used for Oral (under the tongue), axillary (underarm), and rectal (for babies) readings are common.
-* Infrared Thermometer (Ear/Forehead):  measured heat coming from your eardrum or forehead skin.
+* Infrared Thermometer (Ear/Forehead): Measures heat coming from your eardrum or forehead skin.
 * Mercury Thermometer (Traditional): Contains mercury that rises with heat — no longer widely used because mercury is toxic.
 Digital
-* No-Contact Thermometers:Use infrared light but do not touch the skin at all.
+* No-Contact Thermometers: Use infrared light but do not touch the skin at all.
 Common during public health screenings.
 Image. https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT0UYBmI5EDu8_HBtnmH8RxffK4bOEeqloSVg&s

 ### Defibrillator